UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 **Stub**: files are initially stored locally and replaced with a stub, or shortcut, after a period of time.
 When you access a file that has been stubbed, it will be retrieved from the cloud.
 This offers the best scalability, as you can use a virtually unlimited amount of cloud storage.

-## Installing The GeoDrive 2.0 Client
+## Installing the GeoDrive 2.0 Client

 1. Navigate to the following URL to download the ZIP file that contains the [The GeoDrive 2.0 Client installer](https://cas.frn00006.ukcloud.com/Docs/Cloud_Storage/CIFS-ECS.zip?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1574424921&Signature=sPorRMvkR5S8lLn1D1tmahyzK3g%3D).